A reader wants to know, so they can stop fighting.

 The reality is that the experts don’t know and just made those rules up.
 Frankly, they just pulled them out of their butt.

-At the end of the day the it isn’t how much you spend for cell phones, cable television, cars or rent.
-They bottom line is whether you can afford to live within your income, save money, invest some, and enjoy life.
+At the end of the day it isn’t how much you spend on cell phones, cable television, cars, or rent.
+The bottom line is whether you can afford to live within your income, save money, invest some, and enjoy life.

 If you want to spend 50 percent on housing and make cuts someplace else, go for it.
 If you want to spend 20 percent of your take-home pay on your mortgage and go out to eat every night, go for it.
 I don’t care and it just doesn’t matter.

 Most budgets people make are no more than just a page of lies.
 Unless you are tracking your spending and know how you actually spent your money, you are just guessing how you want to spend your money in the future.
 Inevitably, when you don’t hit those fixed targets, it creates agitation.